ConstructionPlacements

 In the Indian construction business, the notion of Prefabrication is gaining traction.
 Prefabricated homes have paved the way for innovative and technologically advanced construction and design methods for all types of buildings, including high rises, low rises, villas, and mass townships in India.

 India is lagging in introducing prefabricated structures into the real estate industry.
-According to an industry source, prefabricated houses account for approximately 1-2 percent of India’s more than USD 100 billion real estate sector.
+According to an industry source, prefabricated houses account for approximately 1-2 percent of India’s real estate sector, which is more than USD 100 billion.
 One of the critical reasons for India’s poor prefabrication penetration is a mindset barrier.
 Most developers are unwilling to invest in modular building technologies and reticently use Prefabrication in their new and continuing projects.

 The government’s rapid infrastructure development has resulted in a strong demand for supporting materials such as concrete, which is also relatively high.
 Because of the increased off-site construction activities, precast concrete has the most significant market share.
 Due to increased urbanization, it is also predicted to grow, with an increase in non-residential and residential buildings.